David Axelrod (physician): Career

 In the 1980s, Axelrod collaborated with the President of the University at Albany, SUNY to establish the School of Public Health.
 The university named a fellowship after him.

+He also suffered a tarnished reputation in his handling of Love Canal, and was not transparent or forthcoming in his communications with the 700 affected families.

 Death

-His career ended after suffering a stroke in February 1991 and he died three years later.
+His career ended after he suffered a stroke in February 1991; he died three years later.